Heatzy1402/PCTO/README.md

 ## Phase 1: Collect Falling Objects

--Use the space bar to start the game.
+- Use the space bar to start the game.
--Move the panel horizontally with the left and right arrow keys.
+- Move the panel horizontally with the left and right arrow keys.
--Collect falling lightning and accumulate points.
+- Collect falling lightning and accumulate points.
--The game ends after 60 seconds.
+- The game ends after 60 seconds.

 ## Phase 2: Answer Quiz Questions